Skip to main content

 What Is FMCSA Form BOC-3?
 Process Agent Filing in New Mexico

-If you're a motor carrier, freight broker, or freight forwarder operating in or through New Mexico, federal law (49 CFR Part 366) requires you to designate a process agent in New Mexico — along with every other state — through a BOC-3 filing with the FMCSA.
+If you're a motor carrier, freight broker, or freight forwarder operating in or through New Mexico, federal law requires you to designate a process agent in New Mexico - along with every other state you run in - through a BOC-3 filing with the FMCSA.

 A process agent in New Mexico is a person or company authorized to accept legal documents, including lawsuits and subpoenas, on your behalf within the state.
 Without this designation, your FMCSA operating authority is incomplete and you face fines of $16,000 or more per violation.

-FastBOC3Filing.com files your BOC-3 as a professional blanket process agent service, covering New Mexico and all other 49 states plus Washington, D.C. — in a single filing, typically processed within 2 hours.
+FastBOC3Filing.com files your BOC-3 as a professional blanket process agent service.
+A single $75 filing covers New Mexico along with every other state we serve - no per-state fees - typically processed within 1 business day.

 Who Needs a BOC-3 Filing & Blanket Process Agent in New Mexico?